Potential Legal Consequences

 with a blood alcohol concentration (BAC) level at .08 or higher.
 If a student is under

-of driving privileges in the state of Michigan.
+to suspension of driving privileges in the state of Michigan.

 Health Risks Associated with Substance Abuse